jacobthebanana/McGill-AI-Stereotyper/docs/technical.md

 The rating is split into two categories: below average and above average.

 A 10-estimator random forest auto-classifer (from Scikit-Learn) is fitted onto the training dataset (more than 300,000 entries.)
-With only 10 estimators, the model achieved a test accuracy of around 75% while using around 500 MB or RAM.
+With only 10 estimators, the model achieved a test accuracy of around 75% with around 500 MB of RAM.
-Adding 20 more estimators would improve the test accuracy by another 5% percent.
-However, doing so was deemed not worthwhile, for that would more than double the RAM requirement and make the model more costly to deploy to the cloud.
+Adding 20 more estimators would improve the test accuracy by merely 5% percents.
+That was deemed not worthwhile, for adding 20 estimators would more than double the RAM requirement and make the model more costly to deploy to the cloud.

 The model is then dumped to a joblib file.

 ## The Webapp
 ### Frontend
 The frontend of this Webapp is simply an HTML form embedded in a markdown document.
-That markdown document is then published using Github Pages.
+That markdown document is then styled and published using Github Pages.

 ### Backend
 A Flask App listens for GET requests to the API address.
-Once a request arrives, the Flask app would scan through its arguments.
-The Webapp would fill in any missing blanks with default values, and beep (with a 400 status code) if some required value is missing.
+Once a request arrives, the Flask app would scan through its argumentsx and fill in any missing blanks with default values.
+The Webapp would beep (with a 400 status code) if any required value is missing.
 The user input would be converted to a Pandas dataframe and fed into the autoclassifier.
-The output is parsed with Numpy.
+The prediction is parsed with Numpy.

-Note that the model (in Joblib format) is loaded into RAM at the start of the backend server.
+Note that the model (in Joblib format) is loaded into RAM immediately after backend server starts.

 ## Other practical stuff
 ### Reverse Proxy & SSL Gateway